What Is a Bird's Mantle?

-One human definition of a mantle is a cloak, stole or shawl – picturing that article of clothing can help define a bird's mantle.
+One human definition of a mantle is a cloak, stole, or shawl, and picturing that article of clothing can help define a bird's mantle.
 A shawl is worn across the shoulders and down the back, often falling to a point, and that is just the shape of a bird's mantle.

 How Birds Use Their Mantles